 - Headband Comfort: redesigned earcups and headband

-Why We Like It: This product is less than $65 and is the kind of product that you use when you don’t have too much money and are looking to try out a noise canceling headphone.
+Why We Like It: This product is less than $65 and is the kind of product that you use when you don’t have too much money and are looking to try out noise-canceling headphones.
 It is perfect for a work environment, as its comforts and other features all point near this being the best solution.

-Review: This headphone is one of the most comfortable headphones in this list, as it is part of the design to allow for extra cushioning, especially around the neck area.
+Review: This headphone is one of the most comfortable headphones on this list, as it is part of the design to allow for extra cushioning, especially around the neck area.
 It has been reported that they can be used comfortably during an 8 or 9 hour work period, without any problems or discomfort.
-Again, these noise canceling headphones are being compared to Bose noise canceling headphones.
+Again, these noise-canceling headphones are being compared to Bose noise-canceling headphones.
 One user stated that they work at about 2/3rds the rate of Bose, at less than half of the price–a bargain.
 The audio, while not high definition, is decent and contains a good enough bass.
 This is indicative of the quality of the noise canceling function itself.
-These headphones drastically decrease ambient, background noises to the point to where you are still aware of them, but are not startled by them in any way.
+These headphones drastically decrease ambient, background noises to the point where you are still aware of them but are not startled by them in any way.

 - ANC: reduces the volume of any type of ambient noise in the background